-“I serve as the nexus – the connector and coordinator – of Heart to Heart’s diverse constituencies: medical volunteers, Russian colleagues, U.S.-based foundations and corporate sponsors, individual donors, and Board members.
+“I serve as the nexus – the connector and coordinator – of Heart to Heart’s diverse constituencies: medical volunteers, partner site colleagues, U.S.-based foundations and corporate sponsors, individual donors, and Board members.
 We all share the common goal of developing heart centers to save as many children as possible from heart disease.”

 Josie Everett’s introduction to Heart to Heart was linguistic.
 In 1995, Heart to Heart needed a business interpreter to negotiate with the Ministry of Public Health on behalf of a hospital program in St. Petersburg and asked her to volunteer for the job.
 On the ground in Russia, Josie’s first assignment was to interpret at a meeting between Drs.
 Nilas Young and Alexander Zorin, Chief Cardiac Surgeon of St. Petersburg.
 At the meeting’s conclusion, the doctors asked Josie to provide interpreting services in the operating room.
 In her first OR experience, much of the eight-hour surgery was narrated for her.
 Awed by the complexity of the procedure and the intricacy of the teamwork, Josie wondered whether interpreting for Heart to Heart might be the “best and highest” use of her language and communications skills.